toejough/imptest/README.md

 An IMPure function TEST tool.

-I find that most test suites are written assuming pure functions: Inputs -> Outputs.
+There are plenty of test tools written to facilitate testing pure functions: Inputs -> Outputs.

 Impure functions, on the other hand, are characterized by calls to _other_ functions.
 The whole point of some functions is that they coordinate calls to other functions.

 We often don't want to validate what those other functions _do_, as we already have tests for them, or they're 3rd parties that we trust.
 If we _do_ care about the end-to-end functionality, we can use integration tests or end-to-end testing.

 This library is here to help where we really do just want to test that the function-under-test makes the calls it's supposed to, in the right order, shuffling inputs and outputs between them correctly.

 Let's start with an example that has no arguments or returns.
 It's... purely impure.